 Ice skating and winter go together like marshmallows and hot chocolate.
-At the Natural History Museum Ice Rink you can skate this winter in a beautiful setting.
-In the shadows of the great museum, the rink is caters to all abilities and ages.
+At the Natural History Museum Ice Rink, you can skate this winter in a beautiful setting.
+In the shadows of the great museum, the rink caters to all abilities and ages.

 At 1000 metres squared the rink is big enough that confident skaters can whizz past backwards if they so wish but won’t knock into anyone on the ice for the first time.
 However, if you are a beginner or have young kids with you it might be wise to book a morning session at a quieter time.
 The closer to Christmas it gets, the busier and busier the ice rink becomes.